-As per an estimate, round 1.5% of people in the world are affected by Vitiligo.
+As per an estimate, about 1.5% of people in the world are affected by Vitiligo.

 Vitiligo (leucoderma) is a distressing skin condition marked by gradual loss of melanocytes, the cells responsible for producing melanin pigment in skin layers which results in irregular white patches.